Merv Griffin Earned An Astonishing Fortune Off The Jeopardy Theme Song Royalties

 Merv Griffin Net Worth /Kevin Winter/Getty Images

-Over the last 50 years, Jeopardy has used a few different songs for its main theme music but the tune that's played during Final Jeopardy has always been the same.
-That tune is a song called "Think".
-"Think" was originally written by Merv in 1963 as a lullaby to help his five year old son Tony fall asleep.
-The song's original title was actually "A Time for Tony" and, according to Merv, it only took around 30 seconds to write.
-"Think" is the song we all associate with Jeopardy today and has been since 1984 when the Alex Trebek Jeopardy era premiered.
+Merv wrote "Think" in 1963 as a lullaby to help his five-year-old son Tony fall asleep.
+The song's original title was actually "A Time for Tony," and, according to Merv, it only took around 30 seconds to write.
 Since 1984, re-worked renditions of "Think" have been used both for Final Jeopardy and as the show's main theme music.

-Merv sold his company "Merv Griffin Enterprises" to Coca-Cola in 1986 for a whopping $250 million.
-That's the same as $620 million in today's dollars.
+Merv sold his company "Merv Griffin Enterprises" to Coca-Cola in 1986 for $250 million.
+That's the same as $700 million in today's dollars.

-The sale included both Jeopardy and Wheel of Fortune, but Merv retained ownership of "Think".
-Just like a pop song, Merv gets paid every time the song is used commercially.
-In other words, every time an episode of Jeopardy airs around the world, including re-runs and foreign adaptations, Merv gets paid.
-He also gets paid any time the song is played publicly like during a sporting event or in a movie.
-Technically his estate gets paid now since Merv unfortunately died in 2007 of prostate cancer at the age of 82.
-So, how much had Merv earned of royalties up until that point?
+The sale included both Jeopardy and Wheel of Fortune, but Merv retained ownership of "Think."
+Just like a pop song, Merv got paid every time the song was used commercially.
+In other words, every time an episode of Jeopardy airs around the world, including re-runs and foreign adaptations, Merv got paid.
+He also got paid any time the song was played publicly, like during a sporting event or in a movie.
+Technically his estate gets paid now since Merv died in 2007 at the age of 82.
+So, how much had Merv earned in royalties up until that point?
 Luckily, in a 2005 interview with the New York Times, a reporter asked Merv this exact question.
 His reply:

-$70-80 million.
 From a game show theme song.
 A game show theme song that has never topped the Billboard charts and has probably never even been played on the radio or sold as a single at a record store.
-And in the years since that interview took place, it's safe to assume the total royalty income for the song "Think" has grown to $90-100 million.
+And in the years since that interview took place, it's safe to assume the total royalty income for the song "Think" has grown to $100 million+.

-Oh and one more thing about Merv Griffin – In the 80s and 90s he become an incredibly successful real estate and hotel entrepreneur.
-At one point he even owned the world famous Beverly Hilton hotel.
+Oh, and one more thing about Merv Griffin: In the 80s and 90s, Merv used his Coca-Cola money to invest in real estate in a major way.
+At one point, he even owned the world-famous Beverly Hilton Hotel.
 When Merv died in 2007, his net worth was $1.3 BILLION!
 Not bad for a former talk show host.

 Did we make a mistake?